Category Archives: Grow

 Posted 6/10/2012, Updated 9/19/2019

 Most acquisitions and alliances severely underperform relative to expectations set at the time of their inception.
 No matter how great they look on paper, it is always a lot harder to make things come out anywhere near where they were meant to be than it seemed at the start.
-Fortunately, based on first-hand practical experience and learning from the experience of others, there are some things that can be done to raise the odds of success.
+Fortunately, based on first-hand practical experience and learning from the experience of others, there are things that can be done to raise the odds of success.

 Why Acquire or Ally